TESSERINGLearnV1.3

 Export works without an account.
 Your spatial layout is not saved unless you sign in and save the project.

-Exports use whichever spatial engine is active — Resonance or SADIE II.
+Exports always use SADIE II, Tessering's spatial engine.
 The HRTF processing is level-transparent — your exported audio maintains the same volume and clarity as the original.

 Per-stem speed and volume settings are included in the export.
-If you've slowed a stem to 0.85x or set its volume to 50%, the exported WAV reflects those settings.
+If you've slowed a stem to 0.85x or set its volume, the exported WAV reflects those settings — and a slowed or sped-up stem renders in full, at its complete stretched or compressed length, never cut short.

 Your timeline reshape work is captured in the export.
 If you've sliced a stem with the razor, moved a segment, or resized a segment's edges, the exported WAV reflects exactly the arrangement you hear in the studio.